rnabioco/valr/cran-comments.md

 * This is a new minor version (see NEWS.md).

-* Addresses an incompatibility with a future dplyr release.
+* Addresses an incompatibility with the dplyr package v0.7.8 release.

 ## Test environments